albertattard/presentation-layered-jar/examples/README.md

 1. [Java 8](https://openjdk.java.net/projects/jdk8/) or above
 1. [Docker](https://www.docker.com/)
+1. [Clojure](https://clojure.org/) if interested in the Clojure examples

 Java 8 is used in this presentation as this is the most popular version of Java followed by [Java 11]( https://openjdk.java.net/projects/jdk/11/) ([reference](https://www.jrebel.com/blog/2020-java-technology-report)) to date.